-DESCRIPTION: Leaves deciduous in autumn, 4 to 8 inches long and wide, more or less round in outline with many irregular lobes and teeth; wooly when young but at maturity, bright green and smooth above, paler and smooth below except on the veins.
+DESCRIPTION: Leaves deciduous in autumn, 4 to 8 inches long and wide, more or less round in outline with many irregular lobes and 'teeth; wooly when young but at maturity, bright green and smooth above, paler and smooth below except on the veins.
 Fruit a brownish ball about 1 inch in diameter, composed of many hairy seeds, attached to a long stem.
 Bark on young stems creamy white with loose, scattered, brown scales or plates, becoming on old trunks somewhat darker and more roughened.
 A tree often 100 feet high with a trunk 3 to 8 feet in diameter, terminating in an open, spreading head.
-Young trees can grow extremely fast.